barafael/raPID/README.md

   - [x] Per-channel offsets to set zero/mid-points and somehow work around special case for throttle, which needs 50% extra offset
   - [ ] Higher resolution, use complete int16_t range for later fast calculation
 - [ ] Outputs
-  - [ ] Rethink set_limits, general implementation for generic waveforms?
+  - [ ] Rethink set_limits, general implementation of generic waveforms?
 Specialization in servo (endpoints, expo?, trimming, inversion).
 Maximum range must be at least standard max signal pulse width
 - [ ] Safety Enhancements
   - [ ] Make sure arming functionality works and is reliable
   - [ ] Add safety mechanisms for receiver signal loss
   - [ ] Fix/Improve watchdog timer functionality.
-Is this even necessary? crash of software -> likely crash of vehicle, since start in disarmed mode.
-React different if wakeup from watchdog?
+Is this even necessary?
+A software crash will likely lead to crash of vehicle, since the controller boots to disarmed mode.
+Check if wakeup from watchdog, then proceeding armed?
-- Test PPM receiver read
+- [ ] Test PPM receiver read

 ## Ideas
 - [ ] Live coefficient tweaking (standard tx or telemetry hardware)
   - [ ] RFM95 lora board for config data, telemetry
 - [ ] IMU solution overhaul: Ultimate SENtral or other; constant sampling rate simplifies PID and makes theory on time-discrete systems applicable
   - [x] General IMU interface class to test different IMU implementations
-- [ ] Matrix multiplication for output coefficients (every output is some weighted sum of the inputs + pid response) Possibly use DSP instructions and SIMD - one microsecond for multiplying 8x12 and a 12 column vec is achievable
+- [ ] Matrix multiplication for output coefficients (every output is some weighted sum of the inputs + PID response) Possibly use DSP instructions and SIMD - one microsecond for multiplying 8x12 and a 12 column vector is achievable
   - [ ] Weights in output matrix are only linear multiplication.
-Would it make sense to use matrix of function pointers to support expo?
+Would it make sense to use a matrix of function pointers to support expo?
 Performance (inlining possible?)?
-  - [ ] 8x12 x 12x1 int16_t mat/vec naive for loop implementation: 12us.
+  - [ ] 8x12 x 12x1 int16_t matrix/vector multiplication with naive for loop implementation: 12us.
 Unrolled loops: 3us-6us.
 Sufficient, probably.
-  - [ ] 8x12 x 12x1 float mat/vec unrolled loops: 170us.
+  - [ ] 8x12 x 12x1 float matrix-vector multiplication with unrolled loops: 170us.
 Insufficient.
 - [ ] Arbitrary flight modes (different PID settings, offsets, and I/O matrix)
 - [ ] Flight mode interpolation (otherwise called transitional mixers) to smoothly switch between any two flight modes
   - [ ] Flight mode matrix to other flight mode matrix: ```(1-tr) * old_mat + tr * new_mat``` for now.
 Sine/other functions, duration, etc. later.